tinaponting/Genesis-child-themes-2/README.md

 Abandoned genesis themes, but stils works part 2

 genesis-child-themes
 Genesis child themes who are Abandoned.
 But still good to use.
-Works with the Latest wordpress, 5,4. and Latest genesis framework.
+Works with the Latest wordpress and Latest genesis framework.